 Though martial arts instruction is normally a safe, healthy way to teach physical fitness, coordination, discipline, self-defense, and confidence, accidents can happen in your studio or school.
 Small businesses usually don’t have the resources to cover injury claims or lawsuits that may result from accidents or injuries in the studio, which makes martial arts insurance essential for schools of any size.
-Martial arts insurance packages include standard options such as liability and accident insurance as well as options for other coverage.
+Martial arts insurance packages include standard options such as liability and accident insurance as well as options for other business coverage.

 Most standard accident coverage for your dojo would include medical benefits.
 Medical expenses such as x-rays, examinations, surgeries, dental work, emergency care, and even rehab may be reimbursed if they are related to a covered accident that occurred in your studio.
 Usually, medical expense coverage is in addition to other coverage, which means a plan would not cover expenses paid by an individual’s personal medical plan.